Cars

 Brafield action

-in 1975, when Dick Young suddenly joined a Chris
+in 1975, when Dick Young joined in a Chris

 a helping hand to Sam Seabrook.
 In